60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 This size may be a good fit if:

-- You want 6,000 square feet under roof
+- You need 6,000 square feet under roof

-- You want a 3- to 5-bedroom home
+- You want a home and shop combination

-- You need a home office or business area
+- You need a large garage

-- You want a large garage
+- You run a home-based business

-- You want a custom layout built around your lifestyle
+- You want a large family layout

 Final Thoughts on 60x100 Barndominium Plans